MissKessa/fcr-2022/README.md

 # fcr-22
-It's the repository for the subject foundations of computer and networks
+It's the repository for the subject foundations of computer and networks.
+Author: Paula Díaz Álvarez